-The payouts of the fiscal 2014-2016 PSU Award and the Launch Performance Awards were based on the achievement of performance goals established by the Compensation Committee at the time of grant relating to the three-year performance period ending on June 30, 2016.
-The performance metrics and their respective weightings were as follows:
+In August 2014, the Compensation Committee approved the grant of the fiscal 2015-2017 PSU Award.
+The payout of the fiscal 2015-2017 PSU Award was based on the achievement of performance goals established by the Compensation Committee at the time of grant relating to the three-year performance period ending on June 30, 2017.
+The performance metrics and their respective weightings for the fiscal 2015-2017 PSU Award were as follows:

-- 40% based on cumulative adjusted EPS;2 - 40% based on average annual adjusted FCF growth;3 and - 20% based on the Company's three-year TSR as measured against the three-year TSR of the S&P 500.
+40% based on cumulative adjusted EPS;

+- 40% based on cumulative adjusted FCF; and - 20% based on the Company's three-year TSR as measured against the three-year TSR of the S&P 500.